 Skip to content

-This guide concerns problems that arise in connection with the determination of customs value in transactions between independent parties.
+This guide concerns problems that arise in connection with the determination of customs valuation in transactions between dependent parties.

 Contents